 His orchestral career includes performances with the Dallas, San Antonio, and Oklahoma City symphony orchestras, as well as with the Aspen, Breckenridge, and Grand Teton music festivals and the Santa Fe Opera orchestra.
 He currently performs with the Academy Chamber Orchestra of Pittsburgh and orchestras in central Pennsylvania.
 In the summers, he performs with the Music at Penn's Woods Summer Orchestra Festival and the Colorado Music Festival in Boulder.

 A versatile performer, Armstrong has made recordings with the Armstrong Flute and Percussion Duo, (please find sound files of this group at the bottom of this page), the Grammy-winning Chestnut Brass Company, and the North Texas 1:00 Lab Band.
-He has made appearances across the country, including Alaska, with the Paragon Ragtime Orchestra and performed at numerous jazz festivals as drummer for The Tarnished Six Traditional Dixieland Jazz Band.
+He has made appearances across the country, including Alaska, with the Paragon Ragtime Orchestra and performed at numerous jazz festivals as drummer for the Tarnished Six Traditional Dixieland Jazz Band.
 As solo xylophonist, he has performed in England and Scotland, as well as across the United States.

-Armstrong is a clinician for Sabian Ltd. cymbal company and Innovative Percussion Inc. He holds degrees from The University of Michigan and the University of North Texas.
+Armstrong is a clinician for Sabian Ltd. and Innovative Percussion Inc. He holds degrees from the University of Michigan and the University of North Texas.

 Please scroll down to see and hear Prof. Armstrong perform.